0xProject/0x-docs/docs/0x-swap-api/api-references/get-swap-v1-quote.md

 ### Ensure RFQ liquidity

-RFQ liquidity can only be accessed if the request supplies a taker address, a permissioned API key via header `0x-api-key` (get one from the [0x Dashboard](https://dashboard.0x.org/)).
+RFQ liquidity can only be accessed if the request supplies a taker address and a permissioned API key via header `0x-api-key` (get one from the [0x Dashboard](https://dashboard.0x.org/)).
 For more details see the guide [here](/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity).

 #### Request